Race certified by Finishers: event approved by the organizer

 Races for everyone 🏃♂️

-A wine lover's paradise… 😍
+A paradise for wine lovers… 😍

 … and gastronomy 🍽

-Art and history, 🏛
+Art and history 🏛

-Up to dusk 🌄
+Until dusk 🌄

 A distance for every taste